+Negotiating Committee

+This committee shall be nominated not less than 5 months prior to the expiry date of the current collective agreement.

+The committee shall consist of the local Union President, Vice-President/Lead Shop Steward, and 3 other members of the bargaining unit

+If an Election is required it will take place at the next membership meeting.
+Candidates can submit a biography to the 2nd VP to be posted on the 1816 Website.

 Section 13 - Delegates to Conventions

-Except for the President's option (Section 8 {a}), representation at education institutes, conventions or seminars shall be on the recommendation of the Executive Board.
-Additional nominations will be accepted from the floor.
+Except for the President's option (Section 9a , representation at education institutes, conventions or seminars shall be on the recommendation of the Executive Board.

 (a) All delegates attending conventions or, educational seminars shall be paid transportation expenses (at economy, tourist or coach rates).
-Any delegates using his/her own vehicle shall be paid at the rate outlined in current CUPE BC Expense Policy.
+Any delegates using their own vehicle shall be paid at the rate outlined in current CRA Expense Policy.
 A per diem allowance, the rate to be determined by the Executive Board, shall be provided for expenses plus hotel accommodations at single or double rates, and an amount equal to any loss of salary incurred by attendance at the convention.
-Normally, the per diem shall be $75.00.
+Normally, the per diem shall be $105.00 .

-(b) Delegates attending conventions or educational seminars held locally shall be paid a travel allowance as per the current collective agreement.
-A per diem allowance, the rate of which to be determined by the Executive Board shall be provided for expenses, plus hotel accommodations at single or double rates and compensation for any loss of salary incurred by attendance at the convention.

 Section 14 - Committees

 1. Negotiating Committee

 The function of the committee is to prepare collective bargaining proposals and to negotiate a collective agreement.
-The committee shall consist of the local Union President, Vice-President/Chief Shop Steward, and 3 other members of the bargaining unit.
+The committee shall consist of the local Union President, Vice-President/Lead Shop Steward, and 3 other members of the bargaining unit.
 The CUPE representative assigned to the local shall be a non-voting member of the committee and shall be consulted at all stages from formulating proposals through negotiations, to contract ratification by the membership.
-This special ad hoc committee shall be nominated not less than 5 months prior to the expiry date of the current collective agreement.
-Guidelines for the nominations and elections of the Negotiating Committee shall be as outlined in Section 12 of these By-Laws.

-2. Communications Committee

-The function of this committee is to compile and coordinate communications for the Local.
-This includes the union newsletter, the union web site, and the union bulletin boards.
-The committee shall be comprised of the Vice-President / Communication and Education Coordinator, who shall act as chairperson and chief editor for the committee, and up to 2 volunteers from the membership.
-All editorial decisions are subject to the final approval of the Executive Board.
-It shall be the duty of this committee to:

-cooperate with the Executive Board in preparing press releases and other publicity material;

-abide by the constitution of the Canadian Association of Labour Media, provided the Local is a member in good standing with CALM;

-collect submissions and ideas from the membership for the union newsletter and web site;

-research and write or compile articles for the union newsletter;

-discuss and edit content for the union newsletter and web site;

-publish the newsletter;

-maintain and keep the web site up to date;

-distribute communications to the Shop Stewards so they can be delivered to the membership;

-ensure that the mailing list for communications is maintained and that the newsletter is distributed to members on STD/LTD as well as the appropriate affiliates of the Local;

-cooperate with Public Relations Departments of CUPE in implementing both the Local and CUPE'S policies and communications initiatives.

 3. Social Committee